AxonIQ/reference-guide/implementing-domain-logic/command-handling/testing.md

    Registers a field that should be ignored for a given class when state equality is performed.
  * `registerHandlerDefinition`:
    Registers a custom [`HandlerDefinition`](../../appendices/message-handler-tuning/handler-definition.md) to the test fixture.
+ * `registerCommandTargetResolver`:
+   Registers a `CommandTargetResolver` to the test fixture.

 Once the fixture is configured, you can define the "given" events.
 The test fixture will wrap these events as `DomainEventMessage`s.